orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Depends on consensus algorithm.

 &nbsp;
-## `ValidateTransactionsBlockConsensus` (method)
+## `AcknowledgeTransactionsBlockConsensus` (method)
 > Validates that a tarnsactions block header can be committed assuming that the block body (content) is valid and its relevant hash values match the ones in the header and that the previous block was successfully committed.

 #### Verify the block committee
+* Calualte the previous block random seed.
+* Get the committee members by calling `ConsensusBuilder.RequestTransactionCommittee`.
+* Note: If the consensus algorithm relies on a single committee for both, call `ConsensusBuilder.RequestValidationCommittee` only based on the results block random seed.

+#### Verify the block proof
+* Verify the blook proof based on the committee members.

+#### Verify previous block hash pointer
+* Calcualte the hash of the previously commited block header.

+* If All are valid:
+  * Update the consensus algorithm of the block commit (Committed block height, consensus dependent data).
+  * return VALID_FOR_COMMIT
+* else return NOT_VALID_FOR_COMMIT.

+&nbsp;
+## `AcknowledgeResultsBlockConsensus` (method)
+> Validates that a results block header can be committed assuming that the block body (content) is valid and its relevant hash values match the ones in the header and that the previous block was successfully committed.

+#### Verify the block committee
-* Calualte the previous block random seed (based on the results block proof - for both transactions and results blocks)
+* Calualte the previous block random seed.
 * Get the committee members by calling `ConsensusBuilder.RequestValidationCommittee`.

 #### Verify the block proof